guytenaerefe/smashthepatriarchy/README.md

 Run the single puny test with `rake`.
 Oh it will fail! (_hint:_ `echo "707682618209341440" > tweets.done`)

 ## Todo
-* Need to find a way to mock the twitter connection so I can include it in my tests;
-* OR need to add all my twitter tokens in Travis.
+* Need to add all my twitter tokens in Travis so the tests wont bork.
 Ok bye!

 Does nothing yet! _Surprise!_